Skip to main content

 Obtain peer-reviewed studies supporting FDA-approved treatments

-Upload your denial letter and get an AI-powered analysis in minutes.
-We'll identify the weaknesses in Cigna's reasoning and build your appeal strategy.
+Upload your denial letter and get a clear analysis in minutes.
+We'll identify potential weaknesses in Cigna's reasoning and outline your appeal options.

 Analyze My Denial Free